-An East Fork Favorite —this gorgeous flatware set is made from Industrial brass in the Lue Brass workshop, run by Ruka Kikuchi.
+An East Fork Favorite —this gorgeous flatware set (fork, knife and spoon) is made from Industrial brass in the Lue Brass workshop, run by Ruka Kikuchi.
 Kikuchi learned brass work under a seven year apprenticeship with his father, a master craftsman.
 This set patinas richly overtime or can be easily polished to shine with a little lemon juice and salt.
 Each piece nests into one another and can be securely fastened together with a brass clip.

 Set The Table

 Caring For Brass

 We often get confused and saddened emails lamenting bright and shiny brass pieces that start looking splotchy and awkward upon use.
 Your brass will patina.
 It's supposed to.
 Once it goes through an awkward teenage phase of being splotchy in some places and shiny in others, it'll all even out to a muted, worn brown-gold that I think it just gorgeous.

 Option 1: create a paste with baking soda and lemon juice.
 Use a soft cloth and run the past in circles on your brass until it's all shined up.

 Option 2: same process, but use Bar Keepers Friend Soft Cleanser or other brass polish found at the local hardware store.

 Oh and one more thing, never put brass in the dishwasher!